S2A-IO/push-notification/README.md

 ```
 ## Usage Example
 ```
-// Please change the parameters with valid values and parameters to run the test case data.env = {
+// Please change the parameters with valid values and parameters to run the case data.env = {
   serverKey: 'serverKey'
 };
-// Please change the parameters with valid values and parameters to run the test case data.current = {
+// Please change the parameters with valid values and parameters to run the case data.current = {
   to: 'deviceId',
   notification: {